maximhq/maxim-py/README.md

 > Please reach out to us if you need support for any other package + provider + classes.

+For Langchain users, `MaximLangchainTracer` also supports an optional `callback` hook that receives structured events for each run.
+On `generation.result` events, the callback is invoked with a payload containing `generation_id`, `generation_name`, and `token_usage`, which you can use to compute custom costs and attach them back to Maxim using `logger.generation_add_cost(generation_id, {"input": ..., "output": ..., "total": ...})`.

 ### Litellm

 | completion | acompletion | fallback | Prompt Management |